 • The disturbance is not better accounted for by another mental illness and is not due to the physiological effects of a substance or general medical condition.

-co-consciousness For a person with DID (MPD), this is the awareness of the thoughts, feelings, beliefs, needs, etc. of other personality states.
+co-consciousness- For a person with DID (MPD), this is the awareness of the thoughts, feelings, beliefs, needs, etc. of other personality states.

-cognitive/behavioral treatment A treatment approach that focuses both on observable behavior and on the thinking or beliefs that accompany the behavior.
+cognitive/behavioral treatment- A treatment approach that focuses both on observable behavior and on the thinking or beliefs that accompany the behavior.
 In psychotherapy, dysfunctional or maladaptive behaviors, thoughts, and beliefs are replaced by more adaptive ones.
 This approach is increasingly being used in the treatment of DID (MPD) and BPD.

-cognitive distortion An error in thinking or reasoning based on drawing incorrect conclusions about past experience.
+cognitive distortion- An error in thinking or reasoning based on drawing incorrect conclusions about past experience.
 For example, a trauma survivor who was sexually abused by a man with a beard might overgeneralize from the trauma experience and conclude that all men with beards are dangerous.

-cognitive therapy A form of therapy that focuses on what the client thinks or believes.
+cognitive therapy- A form of therapy that focuses on what the client thinks or believes.
 In this model, faulty thinking is seen as the basis for negative emotions and maladaptive behavior.
 Therapeutic intervention helps clients explore erroneous thoughts and beliefs and replace them with a more realistic assessment of themselves and their situation.

-confabulation This term originally referred to a neurological deficit in which a person who is unable to recall previous situations or events fabricates stories in response to questions about those situations or events.
-It is now used more broadly to refer to “false memories” that are supposedly created in response to questions asked by a therapist or interviewer.
+confabulation- This term originally referred to a neurological deficit in which a person who is unable to recall previous situations or events fabricates stories in response to questions about those situations or events.
+It is used more broadly to refer to “false memories” that are supposedly created in response to questions asked by a therapist or interviewer.

-containment The process of consciously postponing dealing with intrusive PTSD symptoms, being able to notice a symptom, communicate about it, set it aside (contain it), and revisit it later.
+containment - The process of consciously postponing dealing with intrusive PTSD symptoms, being able to notice a symptom, communicate about it, set it aside (contain it), and revisit it later.

-context dependent memory See state dependent memory.
+context dependent memory- See state dependent memory.

-contracts Verbal or written agreements made between therapist and client for the express purposes of setting safe and reasonable boundaries for the client, to nurture the client’s sense of cause and effect, and to encourage the internal personality system to take responsibility for its behavior.
+contracts- Verbal or written agreements made between therapist and client for the express purposes of setting safe and reasonable boundaries for the client, to nurture the client’s sense of cause and effect, and to encourage the internal personality system to take responsibility for its behavior.

-• One or more symptoms or deficits affecting voluntary motor or sensory function that suggest a neurological or other general medical condition
+• One or more symptoms or deficits affecting voluntary motor or sensory function

 • The symptoms or deficits cause clinically significant distress or impairment in functioning or warrant medical evaluation

-Adapted from DSM-IV, p.
-457.
+Adapted from DSM-5

-countertransference A therapist’s conscious or unconscious emotional reactions to a client.
+countertransference- A therapist’s conscious or unconscious emotional reactions to a client.
 It is a therapist’s job to monitor his or her reactions to a client and to minimize their impact on the therapeutic relationship and treatment.

-• The depersonalization experience is not attributable to another mental disorder, the effects of a substance, or a general medical condition.
+• The depersonalization or derealization experience is not attributable to another mental disorder, the effects of a substance, or a general medical condition.(Adapted from DSM-5)

-DES See Dissociative Experiences Scale.
+DES- See Dissociative Experiences Scale.

-DID See dissociative identity disorder.
+DID - See dissociative identity disorder.

-dissociation The separation of ideas, feelings, information, identity, or memories that would normally go together.
+dissociation- The separation of ideas, feelings, information, identity, or memories that would normally go together.
 Dissociation exists on a continuum: At one end are mild

 dissociative experiences common to most people (such as daydreaming or highway hypnosis) and at the other extreme is severe chronic dissociation, such as DID (MPD) and other dissociative disorders.
 Dissociation appears to be a normal process used to handle trauma that over time becomes reinforced and develops into maladaptive coping.